AutoGIS-2017/final-assignment-Oyelowo/README.md

--      _extract(zipped_data_path, filepath,userinput, sep=";", file_format=".txt", separate_folders=False):_
+-2      extract(zipped_data_path, filepath,userinput, sep=";", file_format=".txt", separate_folders=False):

-The function has thesame function as the function 'extract_prompt'.
+_The function has thesame function as the function 'extract_prompt'.
 The only difference is that the user is prompted to input           the values which should be separated by comma(,).
 This function extracts matrices(files) from the zipped Helsinki Region Travel Time Matrix, according to the specified userinputs(matrix ID) which is the grid YKR_ID.
-It also states if the specified input is not included in the matrices specified by use.
+It also states if the specified input is not included in the matrices specified by use. _

-The function has thesame function as the function 'extract_files'.
-The only difference is that the user is prompted to input the          values which should be separated by comma(,).
+_The function has thesame function as the function 'extract_files'.
+The only difference is that the user is prompted to input the          values which should be separated by comma(,)._

 -  **_zipped_data_path:_** This is the path to the zipped Helsinki travel time matrices data which should be specified.